danielsaad/GCIS/README.md

 - Simple8b and;
 - Elias-Fano.

-They can be chosen specifying in the command line the flags -s8b and -ef respectively.
+They can be chosen specifying in the command line the flags `-s8b` and `-ef` respectively.

+Simple8b has some limitations, despite being able do encode and decode, it  cannot neither compute the SA and LCP arrays from decompression nor extract substrings.

 ### Compression